Juvenile Delinquents Act: Effect

 The objective of the Juvenile Delinquents Act was to rehabilitate and reform—not to punish.
 Young people who broke the law were "delinquents," not criminals.
 They were viewed as victims of poverty, abuse, and neglect.
 Their parents had failed to raise them well, it was reasoned, so the state assumed custody of the child.

-Prior to the 1929 revisions of the Act, poverty and gender shaped the definition of delinquency with class stereotypes mitigating against the persecution of wealthier children.
+Prior to the 1929 revisions of the Act, poverty and gender shaped the definition of delinquency with class stereotypes militating against the persecution of wealthier children.
 Judges regularly saw working-class girls who rebelled as "delinquent" and in need of proper socialization at an industrial school, while middle class girls were more likely to be described as "emotionally unstable" and in need of increased support.

 Gender stereotypes, by contrast, ensured that girls were charged for sexual behaviours and expressions considered "non-delinquent" in the male world.
 Court officials frequently asked girls charged with petty crime (like theft) to describe their sexual experiences.
 Sexual knowledge or experience often confirmed "delinquency"—a gross misunderstanding.
 Court officials also prescribed curatives reflective of their sex-related concerns.
 With state support, "delinquent" girls were to become "proper" women by adopting feminine mores during their probationary period.